 The borrowers of the shares are often short sellers, who give collateral in the form of cash or other securities to the lenders.

-Lenders tend to be pension funds, mutual funds, sovereign wealth funds and exchange-traded fund (ETF) providers, since these types of firms tend to be long-term holders of equities.
+The lenders tend to be pension funds, mutual funds, sovereign wealth funds, and exchange-traded fund (ETF) providers, since these types of firms tend to be long-term holders of equities.